 You'll study the key processes and principles of the practice and study of performance and production as well as a diverse range of critical, cultural and historical perspectives on theatre as a live art form.
 You'll also learn how these are applied or considered in performance practice.
 You'll explore ethical approaches to theatre-making and the role of critical analysis in your and others’ design practice, and be introduced to professional networks, contexts and organisations relevant to your future career.

 During your studies, you'll develop and refine a broad portfolio of skills, methods, techniques and crafts in performance and production practices.
 You'll gain the key entrepreneurial and administrative skills required for a career in the creative industries, and develop an individual approach to delivering highly creative work underpinned by innovation and critical insight.

-This degree will give you the opportunity to develop a solid knowledge of the professional skills and theories around areas such as producing, fundraising, artistic policies and audience development.
+This degree will give you the opportunity to develop a solid knowledge of the professional skills and theories around areas such as acting, performing, producing, fundraising, artistic policies and audience development.
 Your physical and vocal performance skills will also be enhanced and developed as well as the practical approaches to acting, directing and devising performances.

 You'll learn to facilitate workshops, collaborate in theatre making and gain an understanding of the key practitioners and concepts in devised performance and text based theatre.

 This module introduces you to key principles of acting and performance, including practical approaches to performance, devising and directing.
 You'll develop skills in physical and vocal performance, devising, textual analysis and collaborative working through a series of practical workshops and group projects.

 This module introduces you to key principles of theatre design and technical production through practical workshops and group projects.
 You will develop an understanding of the role of the theatre designer within a collaborative process, and examine key processes and approaches to designing for live performance.